vimanasystems/ZeroTrustBSD/README.md

 ### (Because “We Were Hacked” Should Never Be Your First Alert)
 ## 🛰️ Tactical Networking: Built for War, Not Meetings

 Tactical networking, within the ZeroTrustBSD framework, is not a convenience layer for remote access.
 It is a **survivable communications architecture** engineered for environments where infrastructure is degraded, contested, or absent.
-It assumes failure at every level — from physical links to cryptographic trust — and enforces resilience through protocol-level redundancy, cryptographic integrity, and autonomous policy enforcement.
+It assumes failure at every level, from physical links to cryptographic trust, and enforces resilience through protocol-level redundancy, cryptographic integrity, and autonomous policy enforcement.

 This is not enterprise networking scaled down.
 It is **military-grade networking scaled out**, designed for sovereignty, mobility, and survival in the most hostile conditions.

-At its core, ZeroTrustBSD treats the network as a **dynamic, hostile, and ephemeral medium** — not a trusted transport.
+At its core, ZeroTrustBSD treats the network as a **dynamic, hostile, and ephemeral medium**, not a trusted transport.
 Every link is assumed to be monitored, every node potentially compromised, and every route subject to disruption.
 The system responds not with fragility, but with **adaptive resilience**, leveraging a combination of **VXLAN-based microsegmentation**, **BGP-driven topology convergence**, **CARP-based high availability**, and **R-SPAN for passive forensic visibility**.
 These are not features.
-They are **tactical primitives** — the building blocks of a sovereign edge.
+They are **tactical primitives**, the building blocks of a sovereign edge.

 The foundation of this architecture is **VXLAN (Virtual Extensible LAN)**, used to extend Layer 2 segments across IP transport networks.
 Unlike traditional VLANs, which are constrained by physical topology, VXLAN enables **logical segmentation** across geographically dispersed sites, allowing for consistent policy enforcement regardless of physical location.

 In ZeroTrustBSD, VXLAN overlays are terminated at the edge of each enclave, with **anchored `pf.conf` rulesets** enforcing strict inter-segment access control.
 Each segment is treated as a **zero-trust zone**, where identity, not IP address, determines access.
 This model aligns with the **Purdue Enterprise Reference Architecture (PERA)** for industrial control systems, ensuring that OT/ICS environments are isolated from IT and DMZ segments, even when traversing shared underlay networks.

 Routing within this environment is managed through **BGP (Border Gateway Protocol)**, specifically `openbgpd`, the OpenBSD implementation of the protocol.
 BGP is not used here for internet peering, but as a **dynamic control plane for private, secure overlays**.

 It enables **autonomous route convergence** in multi-homed or meshed topologies, allowing for rapid failover when a primary link fails.
 The system maintains multiple paths to critical destinations, with **health-based path selection** using active probing (ICMP, TCP, BFD) to detect link degradation before packet loss occurs.
 This is not static routing with failover scripts.
 It is **self-healing networking**, where the system reacts to environmental changes in real time, without human intervention.

 High availability is enforced through **CARP (Common Address Redundancy Protocol)**, OpenBSD’s native implementation of a fault-tolerant virtual IP mechanism.
 CARP allows two or more ZeroTrustBSD nodes to share a virtual IP address, with one acting as master and the others in backup mode.

 State synchronization is minimal, only the virtual IP and its associated MAC address are shared, ensuring that the system remains lightweight and secure.
 In the event of a node failure, the backup assumes the virtual IP within seconds, maintaining connectivity without requiring client reconfiguration.

 This is not a load balancer.
 It is a **survivable perimeter**, capable of withstanding hardware failure, power loss, or physical destruction.

 To ensure that attacks can be detected and analyzed, ZeroTrustBSD integrates **R-SPAN (Remote Switched Port Analyzer)** for passive network monitoring.
 R-SPAN allows traffic from one or more source ports to be mirrored across an IP network to a remote analyzer, enabling centralized visibility in distributed environments.

 In tactical deployments, this is used to feed traffic into **Suricata** for inline IDS/IPS, **Zeek** for passive telemetry, and **Wazuh** for log correlation and compliance mapping.
 The mirrored traffic is encrypted using IPsec or WireGuard, ensuring that the monitoring channel itself cannot be exploited.

 This is not surveillance.
-It is **forensic readiness** — the ability to reconstruct events after a breach, even in air-gapped or disconnected environments.
+It is **forensic readiness**, the ability to reconstruct events after a breach, even in air-gapped or disconnected environments.

 The integration of **SATCOM (Satellite Communications)** and **SD-RAN (Software-Defined Radio Access Network)** further extends the reach of this architecture. **Starlink** is used as a high-throughput, low-latency WAN link, capable of delivering gigabit-class connectivity to remote or mobile command posts.
-The system handles Starlink’s **Carrier-Grade NAT (CGNAT)** through **Tailscale** or **OpenVPN**, enabling inbound connections without requiring public IP allocation. **srsRAN**, an open-source 4G/5G stack, is deployed within FreeBSD jails or OpenBSD VMM instances to create private mobile networks for tactical units.
+The system handles Starlink’s **Carrier-Grade NAT (CGNAT)** through **Tailscale** or **OpenVPN**, enabling inbound connections without requiring public IP allocation.

+**srsRAN**, an open-source 4G/5G stack, is deployed within FreeBSD jails or OpenBSD VMM instances to create private mobile networks for tactical units.
 These networks support **network slicing**, **edge computing**, and **quantum-safe encryption**, ensuring that mobile communications remain secure and sovereign.

 All configuration changes are **cryptographically signed** using `signify`, OpenBSD’s digital signature tool.
 This ensures that only authorized administrators can modify firewall rules, routing tables, or system settings.
 The entire `/etc` directory is version-controlled and monitored for integrity using `unveil(2)` and `pledge(2)`, preventing unauthorized modifications even if an attacker gains root access.

 This is not configuration management.
 It is **policy sovereignty** — the ability to prove, at any moment, that the system is running exactly what it should be running.

-In operational terms, this architecture has been deployed in real-world scenarios:
-- Securing the **Central Bank** after Hurricane, using satellite and radio links to restore core banking functions.
-- Connecting **remote government offices** in the Caribbean via fiber and microwave, with VXLAN overlays enforcing compliance with ISO 27001.
-- Deploying **mobile command posts** for disaster response, where ZeroTrustBSD ran on NUCs powered by solar generators, connected via Starlink and srsRAN.

 These are not hypotheticals.
-They are **proven deployments** — battle-tested in the field, under real pressure, with real consequences.
+They are **proven deployments**, battle-tested in the field, under real pressure, with real consequences.

 ZeroTrustBSD does not assume a stable power grid.
 It does not assume a reliable internet connection.
 It does not assume trust.
 It assumes **war**.